 The original 60-day comment period for this proposal opened on July 15, 2016.
 Comments on the proposed rule were accepted at regulations.gov (Docket ID No. EPA-HQ-OW-2015-0392).
 EPA extended the public comment period on the proposal for 45 days in response to requests from stakeholders.
 The new comment period ended October 28, 2016.

 Some commenters expressed concern over whether the proposed criteria were appropriate for the South Bay, because data specific to the North Bay and Delta had been used to develop the water column criteria using the U.S. Geological Survey (USGS) Ecosystem-Scale Selenium Model.
-In response, the EPA asked the USGS to investigate whether sufficient site-specific data existed for the South Bay to reliably run the model for the South Bay area (see report below).
+In response, EPA asked the USGS to investigate whether sufficient site-specific data existed for the South Bay to reliably run the model for the South Bay area (refer to report).

 - Status of Selenium in South San Francisco Bay: A Basis for Modeling Potential Guidelines to Meet National Tissue Criteria for Fish and a Proposed Wildlife Criterion for Birds, June 2018 (Open-File Report 2018-1105)